SAN DIEGO ELDER ABUSE ATTORNEYS

 Elder abuse is one of the most heartbreaking occurrences that can occur under the care of someone else.
 The “Baby Boomer Generation” makes up more than 13 percent of the total population in the United States, which equals more than 40.3 million people.
 By 2050, it is predicted that Americans 65 years or older will make up about 20 percent of the total population.

 Unfortunately, this will bring about an increase in the number of abuse cases toward the older generation.
 Elder abuse and neglect can result in serious harm, injury, and even death.
-If you or a loved one has been the victim of elder abuse, the experienced elder abuse lawyers at the Law Offices of Samer Habbas & Associates will protect your legal rights and help you obtain the full compensation that you or your loved one deserves.
+If you or a loved one has been the victim of elder abuse, the experienced San Diego elder abuse attorney at the Law Offices of Samer Habbas & Associates will protect your legal rights and help you obtain the full compensation that you or your loved one deserves.

 With multiple offices located in San Diego, Irvine, Anaheim, Riverside, Los Angeles and El Segundo, our elder abuse attorneys represent mistreated elderly across Southern California.
 For more information or to schedule a complimentary consultation, please call 949-873-0755.

 Elderly abuse is a serious matter.
 According to California Penal Code 368, inflicting physical or emotional abuse, neglect, or financial exploitation upon a victim who is 65 years of age or older is a crime.
 Depending on the offense, elderly abuse can be prosecuted as a misdemeanor or a felony.
 A person convicted of misdemeanor elderly abuse can receive a punishment of up to one year in county jail.
 A felony conviction is punishable by up to 4 years in state prison.